Rentvesting Explained: A Smart Property Strategy

 1. Capital growth

-Capital growth represents the increase in a property's value over a period of time.
-Taking into account the constant fluctuations of the Australian property market, it’s clear that investing in property should be done for the long-term.
-Therefore, if you’re looking for a quick return, rentvesting may not be the right strategy for you.
+Capital growth represents the increase in a property's value over time.
+Considering the constant fluctuations of the Australian property market, it’s clear that investing in property should be done for the long term.
+Therefore, if you’re looking for a quick return, rentvesting may not be right for you.

-So how much can you expect to earn over the long-term?
+So, how much can you expect to earn over the long term?
 This entirely depends on the size and type of the property, its location, and the real estate market in that local area.
-A suburb that has a growing population and is land-locked will have strong demand and low supply, putting pressure on property prices.
-A suburb that is located in the outer-suburbs may have less pressure on property prices as there is more land to be developed and less demand.
+A suburb with a growing population and that is land-locked will have strong demand and low supply, putting pressure on property prices.
+A suburb located in the outer suburbs may have less pressure on property prices as there is more land to be developed and less demand.

 2. Rental return